fangq/mmc/README.md

 == GPU options ==
  -A [0|int]    (--autopilot)   auto thread config:1 enable;0 disable
+ -c [opencl,sse,cuda](--compute) select compute backend (default to opencl)
+                               can also use 0: sse, 1: opencl, 2: cuda
  -G [0|int]    (--gpu)         specify which GPU to use, list GPU by -L; 0 auto
       or
  -G '1101'     (--gpu)         using multiple devices (1 enable, 0 disable)